Python Pygame Introduction¶

 Python is actually quite capable at running games.
 It will likely even surprise you how much is possible in under 30 milliseconds.
 Still, it is not hard to reach the ceiling once your game begins to get more complex.
 Any game running in realtime will be making full use of the computer.

 Over the past several years there has been an interesting trend in game development, the move towards higher level languages.
 Usually a game is split into two major parts.
 The game engine, which must be as fast as possible, and the game logic, which makes the engine actually do something.
-It wasn’t long ago when the engine of game was written in assembly, with portions written in C. Nowadays, C has moved to the game engine, while often the game itself is written in higher level scripting languages.
+It wasn't long ago when the engine of a game was written in assembly, with portions written in C. Nowadays, C has moved to the game engine, while often the game itself is written in higher level scripting languages.
 Games like Quake3 and Unreal run these scripts as portable bytecode.

 In early 2001, developer Rebel Act Studios finished their game, Severance: Blade of Darkness.
 Using their own custom 3D engine, the rest of the game is written with Python.
 The game is a bloody action 3rd person perspective fighter.
 You control medieval warriors into intricate decapitating combination attacks while exploring dungeons and castles.
 You can download third party add-ons for this game, and find they are nothing more than Python source files.

-More recently, Python has been used a variety of games like Freedom Force, and Humungous’ Backyard Sports Series.
+More recently, Python has been used in a variety of games like Freedom Force, and Humungous' Backyard Sports Series.

 Pygame and SDL serve as an excellent C engine for 2D games.
 Games will still find the largest part of their runtime is spent inside SDL handling the graphics.
 SDL can take advantage of graphics hardware acceleration.
 Enabling this can change a game from running around 40 frames per second to over 200 frames per second.
 When you see your Python game running at 200 frames per second, you realize that Python and games can work together.